noliw/BmiCalculator/README.md

-# AND101 Project 4 - CodeMath
+# AND101 Project 4 - BmiCalculator

 Submitted by: Nolawi Workineh